 |PhD by Published Work Project Management||P052540||Apply nowApply for PhD by Published Work Project Management|

-Find out about other current studentships being offered across the university on our Studentships page.
+Find out about current studentships being offered across the university on our Studentships page.

 Current research funded projects